pyt3r/practice-package/docs/source/bond.rst

 Convexity builds on the concept of duration by measuring the sensitivity of a bond's duration as interest rates change.

-While the modified duration calculates a bond's price change in response to a 1% rate change, convexity calculates the acceleration of this price change in response to the corresponding rate change;
+While the Modified Duration calculates a bond's price change in response to a 1% rate change, convexity calculates the acceleration of this price change in response to the corresponding rate change.

-in short, convexity is the first derivative of the modified duration (or the second derivative of the price with respect to yield).
+In short, Convexity is the first derivative of the modified duration (or the second derivative of the price with respect to yield) and may also be used to estimate price changes:

     .. jupyter-execute::

         dy = 0.01

-        c = bond.calcConvexity(price, face, T, coupon, freq, dy)
+        c = bond.calcConvexity(price, face, T, coupon, freq, dy) change_inc = bond.calcPriceChange(price, mod_d, c, dy)
+        change_dec = bond.calcPriceChange(price, mod_d, c, -dy)

+        print(f"""
+          The convexity is {c:.2f}, and therefore...

+           A 1% increase in rates would lead to a price change of:
+            -${abs(change_inc):.2f}

+           A 1% decrease in rates would lead to a price change of:
+            +${change_dec:.2f}
+        """)

-Note that the Modified Duration is used to linearly estimate, the price, whereas Convexity captures the curvature the bond's price exhibits at different interest rates:
+Note that the Modified Duration is used to linearly estimate the price, whereas Convexity is used to capture a more accurate estimate, as it takes into account the curvature that the bond's price exhibits at different interest rates:

     .. jupyter-execute::